bluekitchen/btstack/doc/manual/docs-template/porting.md

     int  hal_uart_dma_set_baud(uint32_t baud);
     void hal_uart_dma_send_block(const uint8_t *buffer, uint16_t len);
     void hal_uart_dma_receive_block(uint8_t *buffer, uint16_t len);

+If `HAVE_HAL_UART_BUFFERS` is defined, the send and receive functions return a boolean instead:

+    bool hal_uart_dma_send_block(const uint8_t *buffer, uint16_t len);
+    bool hal_uart_dma_receive_block(uint8_t *buffer, uint16_t len);

+In this mode, a return value of `true` means that the requested block has already been sent or received and that the corresponding block callback will not be called for this request.
+A return value of `false` means that the transfer is pending and the HAL must call the configured block callback from interrupt context when the transfer completes.

 The main HCI H4 implementations for embedded system is